lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Power consumption for wireless devices is highly dependent on message transmission, listening, and reception.
 For devices that only send a few bytes occasionally, the battery lifetime may be impacted by a heavy key exchange protocol.

-EDHOC is adapted to primitives and protocols designed for the Internet of Things: EDHOC is built on CBOR and COSE which enables small message overhead and efficient parsing in constrained devices.
-EDHOC is not bound to a particular transport layer, but it is recommended to transport the EDHOC message in CoAP payloads.
 EDHOC is not bound to a particular communication security protocol but works off-the-shelf with OSCORE {{RFC8613}} providing the necessary input parameters with required properties.
-By reusing already existing libraries, the additional code footprint for EDHOC + OSCORE can be kept very low.

 ## Use of EDHOC